-WHY THE DETAILS ARE THE PRODUCT
+WHY WE SAY THE DETAILS ARE THE PRODUCT

 It seems like such a simple idea.
 Just put one box inside another and make it work like a drawer.
 But our DrawerBoxes™ are better described as deceptively simple.
 Our current versions are the result of over 8 years of tweaks and improvements.